"We need to be weapons of mass construction, weapons of mass love.

-My early life experiences led me to struggle from mental health challenges and chronic pain since I was a teenager.
-In my adulthood, my experiences as a person of multiple marginalized identities led me to adopt perfectionism and workaholism, to survive in a white hetero-patriarchal, capitalist world.
-I centered my self-worth around my hard work.
-No matter all my accomplishment, I still felt so much imposter syndrome and dis-belonging.
+My early life experiences led me to struggle with mental health challenges and chronic physical pain since I was a teenager.
+In my adulthood, my experiences as a person of multiple marginalized identities led me to adopt perfectionism and workaholism, to survive in a white, cis-gendered, hetero-, patriarchal, capitalist world.
+I centered my self-worth around my hard work and giving to others.
+No matter all my accomplishments, I still experienced so much imposter syndrome and dis-belonging.
 On top of it all, intergenerational trauma as a colonized people still lingers in my body.
 For years, I ignored the dissonance between my body, mind, and spirit.
 I pushed forward, dedicating all my energy to the pursuit of justice and equity, justifying its urgency.
 I experienced anger, fatigue, depression, and burn out more than once.
 I came to understand that unless we each individually turn inwards, seek counsel in community, and heal from our own traumas, we will only continue to re-traumatize each other.

 A Calling to Support Others' Healing and Liberation

 I came to understand that when we have inner peace, we naturally spread light and healing to the people around us.
-I recognized that at the core and truth of my being is LOVE, and that my purpose is to share this love, and help other restore radical love and compassion with themselves and each other.
-I believe that the journey of decolonization and healing is a lifetime of learning and unlearning.
+I recognized that at the core and truth of my being is LOVE, and that my purpose is to share this love, and help others restore radical love and compassion with themselves and each other.
+I believe that the journey of decolonization and healing is a lifetime of unlearning and growing.
 And this inner transformative work within ourselves is necessary to transform society at the structural level.

-Giovania Tiarachristie holds a Bachelors in Arts in Sociology from Dickinson, and a Masters of Science in City and Regional Planning from Pratt Institute in New York.
-They are certified in Thai Massage from the Thai Massage School of Chiang Mai (TMC), Reiki Level 1 and 2 from Connect Within, and are currently training to become a Licensed Massage Therapist in Eastern and Western modalities at the National Holistic Institute in Studio City, Los Angeles.
-Giovania is a Paul and Daisy Soros Fellow, an Urban Design Forum Forefront Fellow, and Udall Scholar.
+Giovania Tiarachristie (they/them) is a Certified Massage Therapist in the state of California, trained by the National Holistic Institute, and a certified Reiki Level 1 and 2 practitioner from Connect Within.
+They hold a Bachelors in Arts in Sociology from Dickinson, and a Masters of Science in City and Regional Planning from Pratt Institute.
+They are a Paul and Daisy Soros Fellow, an Urban Design Forum Forefront Fellow, and Udall Scholar.
 Giovania loves hiking, biking, baking, travel, watercoloring, and illustrating.
 They are also the artist behind Coded_Toons - an Instagram comic about society, self-care, and self-sabotage.
-Support their learning and creative journey by contributing via venmo @giovania-tiarachristie or to their Patreon linked here.
+Support their learning and creative journey by contributing via venmo @gggtia or to their Patreon linked here.

 "Don’t ask what the world needs.
 Ask what makes you come alive, and go do it.